Medications and Infectious Waste Disposal

 PPCP hazardous waste generated from households is excluded from the hazardous waste regulations (Title 128 –Nebraska Hazardous Waste Regulations, Chapter 2, §009.01).

 All other waste generators are required to determine if any of their wastes are hazardous waste.
 See Title 128, Chapter 4, §002.
-The NDEQ has developed an Environmental Guidance Document titled Waste Determinations & Hazardous Waste Testing to help you do the waste determination.
-You can view this document on the NDEQ website.
+The NDEE has developed an Environmental Guidance Document titled Waste Determinations & Hazardous Waste Testing to help you do the waste determination.
+You can view this document on the NDEE website.
 Many, but not all, pharmaceuticals will be regulated as hazardous waste.

 - Household hazardous waste (HHW) means any material including garbage & trash derived from households (including single & multiple residences, hotels, motels, campgrounds, and crew quarters).